pjakiela/stata/regression-table.md

 Immediately after you run a regression in Stata, your results are saved in a collection of local macros and matrices.
-You can see what is saved by typing `return list` and `ereturn list` immediately after running a regreession.
+You can see what is saved by typing `return list` and `ereturn list` immediately after running a regression.
 So, for example, if we run the regression
 ```reg c_act coartemprice b_*```
 to regress the dummy for treating malaria with ACT (`c_act`) on the randomly assigned price (`coartemprice`) and